Gerhard Domagk: Biography

 Domagk was born in Lagow, Brandenburg, German Empire (now Poland).
 His father Paul Richard Domagk was a school teacher.
 He had an elder brother Erich, who died in childhood, and a younger sister, Charlotte.
 When he was five, in 1900, his father was transferred to Sommerfeld (now Lubsko, Poland).
 He immediately entered the Bismarck School where he completed elementary education in 1910.
-Then, he attended Herzog-Heinrich School in Liegnitz where he completed secondary education in 194, aged 14.
+Then, he attended Herzog-Heinrich School in Liegnitz where he completed secondary education in 1914.

 Domagk entered the University of Kiel in 1914 to study medicine.
 As the First World War broke out, the university was closed and he returned to Sommerfeld.
 He joined the German Grenadier Regimen 7 as a volunteer along with 15 of his old school friends.
 In his first experience of war at Flanders in October 1914, he barely escaped death where 11 of his school friends were killed.
 He was transferred to eastern front in Poland in December 1914, where he was shot on the head.
 He was transported to Lichterfelde near Berlin where he recovered from the injury.
 There he was given a training as medical orderly.
 In May 1915, he rejoined the eastern front as a medic.
 He recalled the horrors and suffering, especially of infections, at the battlefields, saying "There horrible impressions kept pursuing me during my whole life, and made me think how I could take measures against bacteria...
 I then swore, in case I would return to my home alive, to work and work to make a small contribution to solve that problem."

 As the war ended in November 1918, Domagk resumed his medical course at Kiel.
 His doctoral thesis titled Beeinflussung der Kreatininausscheidung durch Muskelarbeit (Influence of Creatinine Excretion in the Urine through Muscular Activity) was supervised by Max Buerger and with that he earned his degree in 1921.
 Between 1922 and 1923, he worked as an assistant to Georg Hoppe-Seyler at Kiel.